Sharing stories: our heritage

 But history isn’t just about big world-changing events.
 History is made up of millions of stories, including yours.

 Create your own guide to the city’s heritage (places and things that are part of our history) such as a video, a magazine or a map.

 Your guide could trace the natural history of our region, from say the ice age onwards.
 You might choose to focus on the city’s industrial past.
 Or a history of some specific part of Sheffield’s culture, like its music for example.

 Imagine presenting a guide to your family’s history in a similar way, through a mixture of city landmarks (Jessop’s hospital and the Town Hall for example) and places that are personal (like the school your grandad went to or the houses your parents grew up in).

-We can't go outside right now, but there are plenty of things you can research online, using your own pictures and social media, or using the downloadable resouces on this page.
+If you can't go outside right now, there are plenty of things you can research online, using your own pictures and social media, or using the downloadable resources on this page.

 Whatever you make share it with others using #sheffieldheritage to continue telling stories about your city.